Muslims in Asia celebrate Eid al-Adha with sacrifice festival and traditional feast

 A day before the sacrifice festival, people in East Java’s Pasuruan city expressed their gratitude and respect for the sacrificial animals by dressing them as beautiful as a bride.
 The sacrificial cow is wrapped in a seven-fold garland, a shroud, turban and prayer mat and paraded in a tradition called “manten sapi,” or bride cow, before being handed to the sacrificial committee.

 Villagers in Demak, a town in Central Java province, celebrated the holiday with a procession of livestock called “apitan” as a form of gratitude for the food and harvest.
-They bring foods in bamboo containers to the town’s square that they eat together after praying.
+They bring food in bamboo containers to the town’s square where they eat together after praying.
 Locals believe the procession will provide prosperity and that disaster would come if it was abandoned.

 Eid al-Adha commemorates the Quranic tale of Ibrahim’s willingness to sacrifice Ismail as an act of obedience to God.
 Before he could carry out the sacrifice, God provided a ram as an offering.
 In the Christian and Jewish telling, Abraham is ordered to kill another son, Isaac.